gagneurlab/drop/README.md

 Installation time (including all dependencies): ~ 1h

 ### Initialize a project
-DROP projects are initialized in a separate directory dedictated to the analysis project.
+DROP projects are initialized in a separate directory dedicated to the analysis project.
 Calling the initialization command creates the necessary files.
 ```
 cd <project/path>
 drop init